section-engineering-education/engineering-education/content/articles/how-to-implement-caching-in-adonisjs-5/index.md

-# How to Implement Caching in AdonisJS 5.
+# How to Implement caching in AdonisJS 5.

 The performance of a web application is becoming an integral part of the application as many statistics have shown that slow web applications can result in loss of traffic, sales, and incomes in many different ways.

-In this article, we will learn how to implement a Caching System on our Forum API developed with AdonisJS and integrate the newly created Caching Package for the new AdonisJS 5 with optimum Caching experience.
+In this article, we will learn how to implement a caching system on our Forum API developed with AdonisJS and integrate the newly created caching Package for the new AdonisJS 5 with optimum caching experience.

 In this article, we will continue and improve the performance of the Forum API developed with the [building Restful API with AdonisJS 5 tutorial.](/engineering-education/build-a-restful-api-with-adonisjs/) You can take a peek at what we built in the previous article to know what the API is about.